BenSirenden/Open-Channel-Water-Flow-Video/Actual Rotation/readme.md

 </p>

 <p align="justify">

- For each dates, the water flows were recorded at 4 different angles, except for
+ For each dates, the water flows were recorded at 4 different angles, except for <b> 05-12-2019 </b>.
+The reason for this can be read at "readme.md" file in each sub folder.
  </p>